SpectraL519/cpp-ap-demo/file_merger/README.md

 - `input` - a list of file paths to be merged with a default action: `check_file_exists`
 - `output` - output file path

-The program merges all input files into a single output file.
+Both of these arguments are defined using the `parser.default_arguments` method.

 <br />

-#### The project defines:
+### Functionality

-- The [merge_files source file](merge_files.cpp) - the entry point of the program.
-Here you include the `ap/argument_parser.hpp` header file and define the parser's configuration.
+The program merges all input files (in the same order they are passed to the program) into a single output file.

 <br />

-#### Experiments
+### Experiments

-Check what happens when you run the `merge_files` executable with:
+Check what happens when you run the program with:

 - no arguments
 - only the *input flag* with values / only the *output flag* with values